GenshinMatrix/genshin-woodmen/README.md

 ## FAQs

 1. When the setup can't be installed.
-Please ensure that your system has installed the App Store.
+Please ensure that your system has installed the Microsoft Store.
 The setup depends on the store architecture (MSIX).
 2. Runtime environment is net6.0-windows10.0.18362.0.